James Orbinski: Education and medical career

+Academic career

 In 2004, Orbinski became a research scientist at St. Michael's Hospital and professor of both medicine and political science at the University of Toronto.
 The medical journal The Lancet recognized one of his co-authored papers on HIV/AIDS treatment adherence as among the 20 most significant medical research papers of that year (2006).
-Another 2002 paper in The Lancet that he co-authored analyzing the lack of research for neglected diseases has been recognized as "one of the most important scholarly articles that shaped scholarship in the field of global health in the post Second World War years."
+Another co-authored paper in The Lancet published in 2002 examined the research gap around neglected diseases.
+It was noted as being "one of the most important scholarly articles that shaped scholarship in the field of global health in the post Second World War years."

 Orbinski was promoted to full Professor of Medicine in 2010 at the University of Toronto.
-From 2012 to 2017, he was CIGI Research Chair in Global Health at the Balsillie School of International Affairs, and Professor of International Policy and Governance at the Wilfrid Laurier University.
-Orbinski was the 2016-2017 Fulbright visiting professor on Health at University of California, Irvine.
-As of September 1, 2017 he is professor and inaugural director of the Dahdaleh Institute for Global Health Research at York University, in Toronto, Canada.
+From 2012 to 2017, he held the CIGI Research Chair in Global Health at the Balsillie School of International Affairs, and was Professor of International Policy and Governance at Wilfrid Laurier University.
+Orbinski was the 2016-2017 Fulbright visiting professor in Health at the University of California, Irvine.

+In September 2017, he joined the faculty of York University, Toronto as professor and founding director of the Dahdaleh Institute for Global Health Research at York University, Toronto, Canada.

-He remains closely associated with the University of Toronto, as founding Saul Rae Fellow at Massey College, Senior Fellow at the Munk School of Global Affairs, and as Professor of Medicine at the Dalla Lana School of Public Health.
+In August 2024, Orbinski was appointed as Principal of Massey College at the University of Toronto.
+He was reinstated as full Professor in the Department of Family and Community Medicine in the Temerty Faculty of Medicine, and is cross-appointed to the Munk School of Global Affairs and Public Policy, as well as the Dalla Lana School of Public Health, (Division of Clinical Public Health).

-Books and films